VisibleOverworldWildEncounters/Visible-Overworld-Wild-Encounters-V20/README.md

 - You can check during the event @@OnWildPokemonCreate if the pokemon is created for spawning on the map or created for a different reason with the Global variable $PokemonGlobal.creatingSpawningPokemon
 - If you want to add a procedure that modifies a pokemon only for spawning but not before battling then you can use the Event @@OnWildPokemonCreateForSpawning.
 ### ADDITIONAL FEATURES BY ADD-ONS:
+- Aggressive Encounters Add-On
+  - Adds aggressive encounters to your game, which want to run to the player to attack
+  - Aggressive ecounters are restricted to player movements
+  - You can set the move speed and movee frequency of aggressive pokemon
+  - See Additional Animations - Add On and TrankerGolD's animations for aggressive encounters at https://www.pokecommunity.com/showpost.php?p=10395100&postcount=383 to include spawning animations in your game
 - Additional Animations Add-On
   - manage different appear animations of overworld spawning encounters depending on encounter type and pokemon properties
   - Play animations while PokeEvent is visible on screen, such as a shiny animation
   - See also the animations by TrankerGolD for aggressive encounters, water encounters, and shiny encounters https://www.pokecommunity.com/showpost.php?p=10395100&postcount=383
 - Different Spawn And Normal Encounters (like in Pokemon Sword/Shield) Add-On
   - Introduces Overworld Encounter Types you can set in your encounters.txt PBS-file.
   - This allows you to define different encounters for overworld spawning and instant battling on the same map.